 What Are Theft / Shoplifting Charges?

-Deals with the property, in such a manner, where the property is not able to be restored to its prior condition at the time it was taken or converted.
+- Deals with the property in such a manner that the property is not able to be restored to its prior condition at the time it was taken or converted.

-Theft is committed when a person moves, causes movement, or beings to move property, with the intent of stealing it.
+- Theft is committed when a person moves, causes movement, or begins to move property, with the intent of stealing it.

-In other words, if you take property that does not belong to you, you can be charged with a theft offence.
-The Criminal Code of Canada recognizes specific monetary values of theft offences and uses this value to determine the appropriate classification of the offence as well as appropriate punishments, if convicted.
+In other words, if you take property that does not belong to you, you can be charged with theft.
+The Criminal Code of Canada recognizes specific monetary values of theft offences.
+It uses this value to determine the appropriate classification of the offence and appropriate punishments if convicted.

 Similar to fraud offences, there are two main types of theft charges:

 - Theft Under $5,000

 The law does not have a specific offence under the Criminal Code of Canada for shoplifting, so a person will be charged for Theft Under or Over $5,000, depending on the value of the property stolen.

 - Taking a motor vehicle without consent

 - Trafficking in stolen vehicles